HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     - `sslDefaultBindOptions`: SSL/TLS options for HAProxy global configuration

     For more information, refer to [Configuring HAProxy networking](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-haproxy-networking).

+### Search V2 - Specifying custom DNs for admin certificates

+=== "Containers"
+    You can now specify your own custom Distinguished Name (DN) for admin certificates in the Search V2 backend (OpenSearch) using the new `adminDN` value in the `hcl-dx-search` Helm chart.
+This allows you to use organization-specific certificates for OpenSearch security instead of the default DN.
+You can specify a single DN or multiple DNs separated by semicolons.
+For more information, refer to [Preparing certificates for inter-service communication](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md#preparing-certificates-for-inter-service-communication).

 ### WAS, JDK, and iFix versions